São Vicente, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. It's important that you get the correct kind.
-Many adapters currently sold are just plug changers and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should work in most locations.
+A plug adapter that supports outlet types C and N. Take care to find the right kind.
+Many adapters for sale now are simply plug changers and require your devices to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one works in most countries.

 A versatile choice is this one